albenoit/DeepLearningTools/README.md

 * Restart training after failure made easy.
 * Reproducible experiments with random_seeds
 * Activate various optimization options such as XLA, mixed precision and multi GPU processing
+* Federated Learning (FedML), relying on the [Flower library](https://flower.dev/), few changes to switch from you classical training model to the federated version
 * *Have a look at the examples folder to start from typical ML problem examples.*

 ## Approach: